johnckealy/pyDynamoDB/README.md

 # pyDynamoDB

-A wrapper for DynamoDB calls using boto3.
+*A wrapper for Amazon Web Service's DynamoDB calls using boto3. *

-This won't be well documented (yet), as it's really for personal use and an aid to learning DynamoDB with python's boto3 on Amazon Web Services.
-The files are package as a pip package though, so you can start using it by cloning the repository and then installing locally with
+This is a simple python module; it's a collection of methods that abstract the most common queries to the AWS DynamoDB NoSQL database.

+# Installation

+After cloning the repository, simply install it with

 `pip install .`